21069AC/LibraryManagementSystem/README.md

 When the application has started running, register a student account.

-OR, login as an admin.
+Or, login as an admin.
+Logging in as an admin gives features like an admin dashboard and the ability to add books.

 Admin Login: